 With her fertility declining and no man in the picture, she decided, with the support of her family and friends, to use IVF and is now a solo mum to twins Eliza and Madden.

-“I was surprised at how accepting people were,” she said.
+“People’s acceptance surprised me,” she said.
 “I had prepared myself that it was something a little bit out of the ordinary.”

 Ms Reynolds said she was like every parent, with good days and bad, but not a minute went by where she thought it was the wrong decision.